 Under the Sharia law of Islam, the payment or receipt of riba (also known as interest) is prohibited, and thus a conventional mortgage that charges interest each month cannot be utilized by a practicing Muslim.

 Obviously, this poses a potential problem, as home prices are typically far too expensive to allow a prospective home buyer to purchase outright with cash.

 However, this can be solved by having the bank purchase the property and sell it back to the mortgagor (borrower) in one of three ways.

-The bank will either sell the property at a higher price to the mortgagee under an installment plan, or rent it to the tenant/homeowner, and have the mortgagee pay a contribution towards the equity of the home each month until it is paid off in full.
+The bank will either sell the property at a higher price to the borrower under an installment plan, or rent it to the tenant/homeowner, and have them pay a contribution toward the principal balance of the home each month until it is paid off in full.